 1929 - Looking north on Hill on December 5.
 The vertical for the Warner can be seen a block north at 7th.
 It's a detail from a larger California Historical Society photo in the USC Digital Library collection.

 1930 - Vaudeville girls in front of the theatre's entrance.
 Note the signage proclaiming this house to be the only RKO Vaudeville in L.A. -- none at the Orpheum at this point.
 And RKO would leave the Orpheum for good at the end of 1932.
 The screen portion of the program advertised is Mickey McGuire (Mickey Rooney) in the short "Mickey's Merry Men," a July 1930 release.
-Thanks to Benny Ballejo for finding the photo for a post on Photos of Los Angeles.
+Thanks to Benny Ballejo for finding the photo for a post on the Photos of Los Angeles private Facebook group.

 c.
 1931 - A detail from the USC photo giving us a closer view of the Alhambra Theatre, at 731 S. Hill St., mid-way between 7th & 8th.
 The front of the Alhambra's marquee is unreadable but the end panel saying Bill Haines and Marie Dressler would lead one to believe they're running "The Girl Said No," a March 1930 release.
 The Hillstreet is further along at 8th with its redone signage calling it the RKO Theatre.